 - The T Wave: This represents a relaxation of the ventricles.
 This is referred to as repolarization or filling of the ventricles.
 It represents blood filling the ventricles from the atria.

-- The U Wave: This wave really has no known reason for being there so we don’t have any normal interpretation.
-However, a prominent U-Wave could indicate a serious cardiac issue.
+- The U Wave: This wave has no known reason for being there.
+So, we don’t have any normal interpretation.
+However, a prominent U-wave could indicate a serious cardiac issue.

-Obviously in looking at the ECG strip, you can see the QRS complex stands out the most.
-This is because the ventricles in the heart are much bigger than the atria therefore indicate larger electrical activity.
+During ACLS ECG rhythm interpretation, the ACLS heart rhythms show that the QRS complex stands out the most.
+This is because the ventricles in the heart are much bigger than the atria, indicating larger electrical activity.

 Now, you may ask, why is there no wave indicating the atria repolarization?
-Well, you can’t see it on an ECG because the QRS complex is such a prominent electrical activity, it literally overtakes the relaxation wave of the Atria.
+Well, you can’t see it on an ECG because the QRS complex is such a prominent electrical activity that it overtakes the relaxation wave of the Atria.

-So now that we are equipped with knowledge of what each part of the ECG wave represents, we can utilize this information to identify arrhythmias.
+So now that we are equipped with knowledge of what each part of the ECG wave represents, we can utilize this information to identify arrhythmias and interpret algorithms according to ACLS AHA guidelines.

 Common Heart Arrhythmias